1. Never come to a game or practice, with the

 k.
 Remember that you are a youth sports coach and the game is for the children and NOT for the adults.

-l.. not to scrimmage (tackling or touch) with the youth players for the safety of both the players and the coaches.
+l.
+Coaches do not scrimmage (tackling or touch) with the youth players for the safety of both the players and the coaches.